code42/developer.code42.com/CONTRIBUTING.md

 This text is **bold**, this is *italic*, this is an `inline code block`.

-You can use those formatting rules in tables, paragraphs, lists, wherever, although they'll appear verbatim in code blocks.
+You can use these formatting rules anywhere on the page (tables, paragraphs, lists, wherever!).
+However, they will appear verbatim in code blocks.

 ### Lists